 Vital GCSE Requirements for Medicine

 The admission process into medicine is very competitive in the UK, and often, GCSE grades give that extra edge for admission.
-In contrast, European entry requirements can be much more liberal, and a GCSE may be all that future doctors need to start their education.
+In contrast, European entry requirements can be much more liberal, and GCSE grades for medicine may be all that future doctors need to start their education.

 One thing is common for both paths - the General Certificate for Secondary Education plays an important role in admissions offices.
 Aspiring doctors should carefully consider their GCSE subjects, grades, and university requirements.